-Al Rayeh Lounge at Erth Abu Dhabi Celebrates Emirati Heritage with High Tea Experience by Chef Maitha
+Al Rayeh Lounge At Erth Abu Dhabi Celebrates Emirati Heritage With High Tea Experience By Chef Maitha

-(MENAFN- Iris Media Press Services) Abu Dhabi: Erth Abu Dhabi is thrilled to unveil a transformative addition to the capital's vibrant culinary scene: The Emirati High Tea Experience by Chef Maitha Warshaw.
+(MENAFN- Mid-East Info) Erth Abu Dhabi is thrilled to unveil a transformative addition to the capital's vibrant culinary scene: The Emirati High Tea Experience by Chef Maitha Warshaw.
 Launching on 6th January 2024, this one-of-a-kind experience redefines the art of high tea by seamlessly blending the rich heritage of Emirati flavors, innovative gastronomy, and immersive cultural storytelling, establishing a new benchmark for luxury dining experiences in the UAE.

 Carefully curated by young and talented Emirati Chef Maitha Warshaw, the high tea menu offers a tribute to the UAE's rich culinary heritage, featuring a selection of savory and sweet delights inspired by tradition and crafted with modern flair.
 Priced at AED 220 per stand, each high tea includes a bespoke booklet that unveils the heritage, ingredients, and stories behind every menu item, enriching the dining experience with cultural depth.